 - Does not cause noise pollution or air pollution

-The first solar-powered car was made by General Motors and was showcased in a convention in Chicago in the year 1955.
-This solar car was made of a small Pooley electric motor and a 12 selenium photovoltaic cells.
+One of the first solar-powered cars was made by General Motors and was showcased at a convention in Chicago in the year 1955.
+Called the "Sunmobile," this solar-powered 15-inch (38 cm) long prototype "car," was made of a small Pooley electric motor and 12 selenium photovoltaic cells.

 The Pooley electric motor was responsible for turning a pulley that rotated the rear wheel shaft.
 It was the first-ever solar car, but it was too small to drive.

-Companies like Toyota, Hyundai, and others are also trying to use solar panels to build a fully functioning solar car or a hybrid version of it.
+Companies like Toyota, Hyundai, and others are also working on building a fully functioning solar car or a hybrid version of it.
 There are also other solar car projects, making automobile technology more sustainable in the future.

-Earlier this year, a Netherland startup named Lightyear unveiled a prototype of its first solar-powered electric car called 'Lightyear One' that boasts a range of 450 miles (724 km) on a single charge.
+A Dutch startup called Lightyear has unveiled a prototype of its first solar-powered electric car called 'Lightyear One' that boasts a range of 450 miles (724 km) on a single charge.

-Although the car will cost around $170,000, it would be very interesting if it lives up to the efficiency claims.
+Although the car will cost around Euro 150,000, it will be very interesting if it lives up to the efficiency it claims.

-The company is planning to start production by 2021.
+The company is taking pre-orders and is planning to start production by 2021.

 Why aren’t we driving around in solar-powered cars already?

 There are a few reasons why even the most advanced automobile companies haven't been able to develop fully solar-powered cars.

 The first and foremost reason is the solar panel itself.
 The current commercially operated solar panels that we use have only around 20 to 35% efficiency.
 Hence, to power a solar car, we would need a lot of extra space for solar cells.
 But doing so invokes two other problems — weight and cost.